 Disclaimer

 This is not an official guide to wild mushroom foraging.
-Please, do your own research, be sure to practice with a mushroom's expert before you pick up and consume any wild mushrooms.
-Before you get started wild mushroom harvesting, learn to accurately identify edible and poisonous mushrooms.
+Please, do your own research, be sure to practice with a mushroom expert before you pick up and consume any wild mushrooms.
+Before you start wild mushroom harvesting, learn to accurately identify poisonous mushrooms as well.
+All wild edible mushrooms must be thoroughly cooked.
+Make sure that you are not allergic to a new mushroom by trying a small amount before eating more.

 The New Savory Wild Mushrooms by Margaret McKenny and Joseph F. Ammirati